DenisCercasin/RentTracker/docs/design_decisions.md

 ### Problem statement
 {: .no_toc }

-The RentTracker application involves multiple modules with separate CRUD logic.
+The Rent Tracker application involves multiple modules with separate CRUD logic.

 Without structure, all route handlers would reside in a single app.py or in a large routes.py, making the codebase difficult to navigate, extend, or test.